Canada authorizes Pfizer vaccine for age 12 and older

 “Today’s expansion of our authorization represents a significant step forward in helping the Canadian government broaden its vaccination program and begin to help protect adolescents before the start of the next school year,” Fabien Paquette, vaccines lead for Pfizer Canada, said in a statement.

+Health Canada said it will require Pfizer-BioNTech to continue providing information to it on the safety, efficacy and quality of the vaccine in this younger age group to ensure its benefits.

-Vaccinations have ramped in Canada in months and expects to receive at least 10 million vaccines this month.
+Vaccinations have ramped in Canada in recent months and the government expects to receive at least 10 million vaccines this month.
 More than 34% of Canadians have received at least one dose.

+Officials are hoping that extending vaccinations to children will drive down caseloads even further and allow schools to reopen with minimal disruption this fall.
+It could also reassure parents and teachers alike.

+“It's fantastic and unsurprising," Dr. Andrew Morris, a professor of infectious diseases at the University of Toronto and the medical director of the Antimicrobial Stewardship Program at Sinai-University Health Network, said of the new approval.
+“We need to get as many people as possible vaccinated as soon as possible.
+We know older kids are higher transmitters than younger, so this will help everyone.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.